Port Hope

 North American Hotel

-Located on Walton Street facing Queen, it had its beginnings in 1844 when John Lynn purchased the lot from John David Smith.
-It was rebuilt, following a disastrous fire in 1850, and was occupied as a hotel until c1911.
-While the 1856-1857 directory lists Robert Stenson with the hotel, Alexander Goss was connected with Stenson's Hotel on Walton Street.
+Located on Walton Street facing Queen, it had its beginnings as a hotel in 1844 when John Lynn [1799-1874] purchased the lot from John David Smith [1786-1849].
+Following a disastrous fire in 1850, it was rebuilt and occupied as a hotel - T.W.
+Hastings' North American Hotel in 1850 - until c1911.
+While the 1856-1857 directory shows Robert Stenson with the hotel, Alexander Goss was connected with Stenson's Hotel on Walton Street.
 Proprietor John Head retired his interest in its lease in 1857.
 In 1858, it was taken over by John Hetherington, who had previously operated the Durham House (1856) on the site of the present Walton Hotel.
-The 1862 directory had it being operated by Hamilton Uin.
-An ad in an issue of the May 1878 Guide had John E. Lynn in charge of the American Hotel.
-A licence renewal was issued to Laurance Haw (1838-1916) in 1901 and was still operating it the following year.

 Guide: 21 Nov 1857 Guide: 21 Nov 1857 Guide: 15 May 1903